He4eT/oddsquat/src/pages/projects.md

         </strong>
       </header>
       <p>
-        Endless top-down shooter for TIC-80 where Morse code is your weapon.
+        Endless top-down shooter for TIC-80&nbsp;where Morse code is&nbsp;your weapon.
       </p>
       <a href='https://github.com/He4eT/DotDashPit' target='_blank'>repository</a>
       | <a href='https://tic80.com/play?cart=4301' target='_blank'>play</a>